Credit Card Merchant Fees

 What Are Interchange Downgrades?

 Every credit card transaction has a target interchange category.
 Your target interchange category has the lowest interchange fees, assuming everything goes according to plan.
+This will be the best-case scenario for your business.

 When specific requirements aren’t met, not enough information is provided, or something else happens, a transaction can move from one category to another.